labordynamicsinstitute/ecco-notes/docs/biohpc/sbatch.md

 ### Assumes "matlab" is in your path, see BioHPC notes on Matlab for non-default locations.
 ## Matlab - will run "main.m", output goes to "srun-NNNN.out"
 # matlab -nodisplay -r "addpath(genpath('.')); main"

+# Alternatively, load any modules.
+You may need to follow the custom setup on the website.
+#
+# module load stata/18
+# stata-mp -b do main.do

 ```